-(PET CARE) The devastating tornadoes that tore through parts of the Plains, Midwest, and South earlier this week are a sobering reminder of how everything can change in a moment.
+(PET CARE) The effects of Tropical Storm Harvey this past week are a sobering reminder of how everything can change in a moment.
 This begs the question: How prepared are you for a natural disaster?

 Here is an excellent article for pet guardians on what we need to know and do—including a pet first aid checklist—to care for our furry family members in the event of an emergency. – Global Animal